ConorReynolds/botc-script-tool/README.md

 - Microsoft Print to PDF blanks the file name.
 If you want the file name to be the name of the script by default then you’ll need to use the regular Print to PDF.
 You can change this in the ‘Destination’ field of the print options.
+- Printing with the keyboard shortcut Cmd+P on Firefox (macOS) gives ‘Unofficial BotC Script Tool’ as the title.
+Not sure why this happens.
+The print button works fine, so if this is annoying you then just use the button.
+- Printing is ugly on mobile devices so I can’t recommend it just yet.

 ## Acknowledgements